 He unbuckled his seatbelt and reached for his pocket.
 All he needed to do was dial 911 and everything would be—

-An orange flame flickered from just above the dashboard, the scent of charred plastic and burning oil grew stronger.
-His eyes widened, “Oh crap.”
+An orange flame flickered from just above the dashboard.
+The scent of charred plastic and burning oil grew stronger.

-Refusing to give up, he slammed his shoulder into the door over and over again.
+Refusing to give up, he slammed his shoulder into the door again and again and again.
 Praying that by some miracle it would give in.
 The door however remained adamant.
 His mind scrambled for quick solutions on how to escape.
 His eyes darted everywhere, searching for another way out.
 They halted over the cracked window.
-The window.
 His eyes lit up.
-He still might have a chance out of this yet.
+He still might have a chance.

-Knowing he couldn’t turn his body to kick it out without being burned, he resorted to slamming his elbow into it.
+Knowing he couldn’t turn his body to kick it out without getting scorched, Aron resorted to slamming his elbow into the glass.
 One hit.
 Nothing.
-Two hit.
-The crack grew slightly wider, the fire grew larger, the sound of it grew deafening, and the smoke became blinding.
-Yet he didn’t stop.
-Giving it one last go, he slammed the entire left side of his body into the window.
-The most beautiful noise he could ever imagine filled the air.
-The glass shattering.
-Wasting no time he grabbed hold of the new opening, ignoring the broken shards that dug into his palms, and pulled himself out of the vehicle.
-He hit the ground with a, “Oof” then scrambled away from the growing flames.
+Two hits.
+Another small crack slithered from the largest.
+Three hits, the fire grew larger, the sound of it grew deafening, and the smoke became blinding.
+But he didn’t stop.
+Giving it one last go, he slammed his entire left side into the window.
+The most beautiful noise he could ever imagine filled the air: the glass shattering.
+Wasting no time, he grabbed hold of the new opening, ignoring the broken shards that dug into his palms, and pulled himself out of the vehicle.
+He hit the ground with an, “oof” then scrambled away from the growing flames.
 He got away just in time.
-He’d only gotten a few yards away when he heard a loud bang that sounded a lot like a cannon before suddenly being replaced by the mighty roar of flames.
-He turned to see a burning inferno of what used to be his car.
+He’d only gotten a few yards away when the sound of something like cannon filled the air only to be replaced seconds later by the mighty roar of flames.
+He turned to see a burning inferno in place of what used to be his car.

 Flames licked from beneath the hood of his jeep as its engine whistled and whined from the heat.
 So much smoke billowed from inside its windows that he bet it could be seen for miles around.
 That was good.
 It’d make it easier for the authorities to find him.
 Which reminded him.
-He dug a hand into his side pocket for his cell phone.
+He dug a hand into his pocket for his cell.
 He needed to call for help.
-Once he found it, he pulled it out; only to grimace with disappointment.
-A long crack ran through the phones center, splitting it into two.
+Once he found it, he pulled it out, only to grimace with disappointment.
+A long crack ran through the phone’s center, splitting it into two.
 He couldn’t power it on.
-He closed his eyes with a silent groan then dropped the useless cell phone to the ground.
+He closed his eyes with a silent groan then dropped the useless cellphone to the ground.
 He wasn’t going to get help that way.
 He opened his eyes, taking in a deep breath.
 What could he do?
 His eyes wandered back to the raging inferno.
-Wait…the road!
-His eyes looked up for the bridge, but the storm and smoke made it impossible for him to see anything above.
-Regardless, he knew that if he could just get to the highway and flag someone down for help, he’d be fine.
-He nodded to himself.
-That’s what he needed to do.
-He spun around looking for distant car lights, street lights, anything that would give indication where the road was.
-But a thick forest with a thundering rain was all he could perceive.
-The road was nowhere to be seen.
-Even worse, it was still pitch black.
-The sun had yet to rise.

-On second thought, his eyes returned to the bomb fire of a car, I think I’ll just lean against the nearest tree and wait for help.
-So he did.
+On second thought, his eyes returned to the bonfire of a car, I think I’ll just lean against the nearest tree and wait for help.